Disease Outbreak Prevention

-Use weighted degree centrality to identify the highest-risk healthcare facilities in a public health network, considering both connection volume and intensity, to prioritize resource deployment during disease outbreaks.
+Rank the highest-risk facilities in a public health network by weighted degree centrality (connection volume and intensity) to prioritize resource deployment during outbreaks.

 What this template is for